-1117 $D \to \pi\pi$, KK amplitudes: Recent experimental evidence suggests that there may be CP-violation in 1118 $D \to \pi\pi$ and $D \to KK$ decays.
-In order to interpret these results, it is essential to be able to predict the CP-1119 violation expected in the SM.
+$D \to \pi\pi$ , KK amplitudes: Recent experimental evidence suggests that there may be CP violation in $D \to \pi\pi$ and $D \to KK$ decays.
+In order to interpret these results, it is essential to be able to predict the CP violation expected in the SM.
 Even a result with a large, but reliable, error could have a large impact.
-This 1120 need will become even more acute over the next five years as LHCb and Belle II improve the measurements.
+This need will become even more acute over the next five years as LHCb and Belle II improve the measurements.

-This calculation is more challenging than that for $K \to \pi\pi$ decays, which represent the present frontier of lattice calculations.
-In the kaon case, one must deal with the fact that two-pion states in finite volume are not asymptotic states, and the presence of multiple quark-disconnected contractions.
-For D decays, even when one has fixed the strong-interaction quantum numbers of a final state (say to I = S = 0), the strong interactions necessarily bring in multiple final states: $\pi\pi$ and $K\bar{K}$ mix with $\eta\eta$, 4π , 6π , etc. The finite-1125 volume states used by lattice QCD are inevitably mixtures of all these possibilities, and one must learn how, 1126 in principle and in practice, to disentangle these states to obtain the desired matrix element.
-Recently, a 1127 first step towards developing a complete method has been taken [122], in which the problem has been solved 1128 in principle for any number of two-particle channels, and assuming that the scattering is dominantly S wave.
+This calculation is more challenging than that for $K \to \pi\pi$ decays, which represent the present frontier of 1121 lattice calculations.
+In the kaon case, one must deal with the fact that two-pion states in finite volume are 1122 not asymptotic states, and the presence of multiple quark-disconnected contractions.
+For D decays, even 1123 when one has fixed the strong-interaction quantum numbers of a final state (say to I = S = 0), the strong 1124 interactions necessarily bring in multiple final states: $\pi\pi$ and $K\bar{K}$ mix with $\eta\eta$ , $4\pi$ , $6\pi$ , etc. The finite-1125 volume states used by lattice QCD are inevitably mixtures of all these possibilities, and one must learn how, 1126 in principle and in practice, to disentangle these states to obtain the desired matrix element.
+Recently, a 1127 first step towards developing a complete method has been taken [126], in which the problem has been solved 1128 in principle for any number of two-particle channels, and assuming that the scattering is dominantly S wave.
 1129 This is encouraging, and this method may allow one to obtain semi-quantitative results for the amplitudes of 1130 interest.
-We expect that turning this method into practice will take ~ 5 years due to a number of numerical 1131 challenges (in particular the need to calculate several energy levels with good accuracy).
+We expect that turning this method into practice will take $\sim 5$ years due to a number of numerical 1131 challenges (in particular the need to calculate several energy levels with good accuracy).
 1132

-In the more distant future, we expect that it will be possible to generalize the methodology to include four particle states; several groups are actively working on the theoretical issues and much progress has been made already for three particles.

-1136 $D - \overline{D}$ mixing: Mixing occurs in the $D-\overline{D}$ system, although there is no clear evidence yet for CP violation 1137 in this mixing [57].
-The short-distance contributions can be calculated for D mesons using lattice QCD, 1138 as for kaons and B mesons.
+In the more distant future, we expect that it will be possible to generalize the methodology to include fourparticle states; several groups are actively working on the theoretical issues and much progress has been made already for three particles. $\underline{D} - \overline{D}$ mixing: Mixing occurs in the $D^0 - \overline{D}^0$ system, and there is no evidence yet for CP violation in this mixing [61].
+The short-distance contributions can be calculated for D mesons using lattice QCD, as for kaons and B mesons.
 The challenge, however, is to calculate the long-distance contributions.
-As in 1139 the case of Δm_K discussed above, there are two insertions of the weak Hamiltonian, with many allowed 1140 states propagating between them.
-The D system is much more challenging, however, since, as for the decay 1141 amplitudes, there are many strong-interaction channels having $E < m_D$.
-Further theoretical work is needed 1142 to develop a practical method.
+As in the case of $\Delta m_K$ discussed above, there are two insertions of the weak Hamiltonian, with many allowed states propagating between them.
+The D system is much more challenging, however, since, as for the decay amplitudes, there are many strong-interaction channels having $E < m_D$ .
+Further theoretical work is needed to develop a practical method.